jamie120/MS2-Soma-Post-Production-Services/README.md

 To ensure the site looked good and operated well on smaller screens, content/layout was reviewed for each breakpoint to ensure user experience remained positive throughout.

 * Top Nav links
-    * The contact/faq/join mailing list links will remain visible at all breakpoints.
+    * The contact/FAQ/join mailing list links will remain visible at all breakpoints.
 They will centralise below the large breakpoint.
 * Nav Bar / banner
     * The navbar / logo banner has three states.
         * The first at large breakpoints and above, all content is visible and aligned left / right of the screen.
         * The second state centralises all content and resizes social icons - this state will be most common for viewing the site on tablet size devices.
         * The third state collapses all links down to a 'burger' icon, removes social icons and justifies the logo left and navbar right - this state will be most common for viewing on mobile size devices.
 * Home Page
-    * Image carousel hidden on tablet and mobile due to obtrusive nature and the space taken vs its value on smaller devices.
+    * The image carousel is hidden on tablet and mobile due to its obtrusive nature and the large amount of space taken by the element.
-    * The three services elements use Bootstrap grid.
-Three column structure each filling 4 parts of the grid at the large breakpoints and above.
+    * The three services elements use the Bootstrap grid.
+A three-column structure will be in place, each columns filling 4 parts of the grid at the large breakpoints and above.
 Otherwise each service occupies full width (12) on tablet and mobile.
 This makes best use of space on all devices.
 * Contact
     * Elements justify centrally on smaller screens to distribute white space more evenly, which looks more pleasing to the eye.
 * FAQ
     * Q&A use Bootstrap grid.
 Two columns each filling 6 parts of the grid at the large breakpoint and above.
 Otherwise default to 12 each.
 Serving tablet and mobile displays best.
 * Services
     * All elements using the Bootstrap grid take full width below the large breakpoint.
-Above this elements are split accross the grid evenly to make use of extra space.
+Above this elements are split across the grid evenly to make use of extra space.
 * Rates
-    * All content remains present throughout each breakpoints.
+    * All content remains present throughout each breakpoint.
 Use of Bootstrap containers maintains good spacing around and between elements.
 With additional padding and margin added as required to ensure positive viewing experience on all devices.
 * Service Finder
-    * On larger devices (Bootstrap LG breakpoint and above) The service finder is initially presented with the question surrounded by choices.
+    * On larger devices (Bootstrap LG breakpoint and above) the service finder is initially presented with the question surrounded by choices.
 On small screens this becomes more linear (top to bottom) to maintain a positive user experience.
-This was achieved using element order attributes alongside media queries and toggling css classes.
+This was achieved using element order attributes alongside media queries and toggling CSS classes.
     * Image logos for the services had to be manually resized at various breakpoints throughout - down to <300px width

 ## Changes In Functionality and Design

 # Surface

 ## Colours

 A dark theme was chosen for use throughout the site.
-The colors are dark grey in tone, with the use of white text throughout the site for contrast.
+The colours are dark grey in tone, with the use of white text throughout the site for contrast.

-* Color is introduced accross the site with photographs and using hover effects on links.
+* Colour is introduced across the site with photographs and using hover effects on links.

 Colour Palette - Three main colours that compliment the design are: